 Building a Hospital Community Around Our Garden

-The garden would primarily be for mental health peers to utilize as a wellness tool for their recovery while hospitalized and after discharge.
-The Todd Petriscak Memorial Garden is also a garden for the entire hospital community.
-There will be volunteer days other hospital visitors and staff may take advantage of participating in, as well as garden tour days for those who just want to check out our work in progress.
+While the garden's first service would primarily be for mental health peers to utilize as a wellness tool for their recovery while hospitalized and after discharge.
+The Todd Petriscak Memorial Garden would have served the surrounding neighborhood.
+There would be volunteer days other hospital visitors and staff may take advantage of participating in, as well as garden tour days for those who just wanted to check out our work in progress.

-In 2018, founder Sean Brennan partnered with Baltic Street AEH, Inc., the largest peer-operated program in New York State.
-He worked with the Director of the Baltic Street Community Resource & Wellness Center in Brooklyn to create an indoor garden space, facilitate regular garden club meetings, and add BFGP Presents: Feeding Our Mental Health Workshops to the weekly calendar for their mental health participants of this holistic peer-run drop-in Center.
-In 2022, Baltic Street awarded BFGP their Community Partnership Award for our founder Sean Brennan's continuing work with their program.
+In 2017, founder Sean Brennan partnered with Baltic Street AEH, Inc., now named Baltic Street Wellness Solutions the largest 1st generation peer-operated program in New York State.
+He worked with the Director of the Baltic Street Community Resource & Wellness Center in Brooklyn to create an indoor garden space, facilitate regular garden club meetings, and add BFGP Presents: Feeding Our Mental Health Workshops to the weekly calendar for the participants of this holistic peer-run drop-in Center.

-As our 10-year Anniversary comes to a conclusion in 2023.
-We continue to strengthen our relationships with our community partners and are preparing to take our next bold leap to find the space to build our first mental health community garden, the Todd Petriscak Memorial Garden and CSA.
-Finally, move from having a fiscal partner to obtaining our 501C3 status.
+After celebrating our 10 year anniversary in 2023, we continued to strengthen our relationships with our community partners and prepared to take our next bold leap, First, finally moving from having a fiscal sponsorship to obtaining our own 501(c)3.
+And second, seeking land or rooftop space to make our first standalone mental health community garden, the Todd Petriscak Memorial Garden and CSA a reality!

 In May 2024 our Founder/ Executive Director Sean Brennan was nominated in the category of "Leading the Charge" at the first ever Mayor's Office of Community Mental Health Community Health Workers/Peer Support Workers Recognition Event and Awards Breakfast.
-We congratulate the category's winners as well as celebrating all of the other category winners at this years event.
+Our founder/ED stated after the ceremony, "It was an honor to be nominated with such amazing and diverse peer advocates doing such important work in our community."